How Long Does A Car Battery Last Without Driving?

 In terms of cost for a new battery, you’re looking at around £60-£150 for a conventional unit, or £110-£190 for an EFB/AGM battery for vehicles with stop/start technology (these tend to be harder on the battery than the standard ignition.)

 Looking for a new car with the hassle of maintenance taken care of?
-Compare prices now on our latest car lease deals and look out for the ‘maintenance included’ tab on these offers.
+Compare prices now and look out for the ‘maintenance included’ tab on these offers.

 Want to find out more about how to maintain your car?
 Then head over to our guides page for information on vehicle maintenance.